isomerpages/sndgo-corp/_initiatives/Health/Smart Health Initiatives.md

 image: /images/initiatives/overview-pages/healthhub.png
 variant: markdown
 ---
-# Smart Inititaives to Improve Healthcare
+# Smart Initiatives to Improve Healthcare

 The number of elderly citizens in Singapore is projected to reach 900,000 by 2030.
 Combined with our low birth rates, the burden of caring for our seniors will get heavier, which makes our healthcare needs a priority.
 As we move towards being a Smart Nation, we’re constantly exploring technology to create healthcare solutions to proactively meet these needs.